skaterdav85/itp-404-fall-2020-midterm/INSTRUCTIONS.md

 Display the following track properties in a table:

-* `name`
+- `name`
-* `milliseconds` formatted as "X minutes and Y seconds".
-Hint, you will need to use `Math.floor` and the modulus operator.
-If you are not sure how to write a function that computes this, skip it for now and come back to it at the end.
+- `milliseconds` formatted as "X minutes and Y seconds".
+Again, if you are not sure how to write a function that computes this, skip it for now, display `milliseconds` as is, and come back to it at the end.

 If a playlist doesn't have any tracks, display to the user "No tracks found".
 For example, Movies doesn't have any tracks: https://chinook-api.herokuapp.com/api/playlists/2.
 Notice how there isn't an `included` key.